isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 <li class="Numbering" style="font-size:17px"><details><summary><b><font color="#009427">I am a contract / part-time employee.
 Will I be eligible for Workfare Income Supplement?</font></b></summary>Contract / part-time employees are eligible for the Workfare Income Supplement (WIS) if they meet the WIS eligibility criteria.<br><br></details></li>
 <li class="Numbering" style="font-size:17px"><details><summary><b><font color="#009427">I am on no-pay/study/medical/maternity leave.
 Will I be considered as employed to qualify for Workfare Income Supplement?</font></b></summary>For the purposes of Workfare Income Supplement (WIS), staff on study/medical/maternity leave will be considered as employees if you are still receiving a salary and CPF contributions from your employers.<br><br></details></li>
 				 <li class="Numbering" style="font-size:17px"><details><summary><b><font color="#009427">Of the Workfare Income Supplement payment to my CPF, what is the proportion credited into the various CPF accounts?</font></b></summary>Workfare Income Supplement (WIS) is paid partially in cash to help you with your immediate expenditure, and partially into your CPF accounts to boost your retirement adequacy.
 Up to age 55, a higher proportion is credited into your Special and MediSave Accounts to boost your retirement and healthcare savings respectively.
 After age 55, similar to employees, the majority of the contributions will go towards MediSave, with smaller proportions going towards the other two accounts.<br><br>
-You can refer to the table below on the proportion of the WIS CPF payout credited into the three accounts, according to the age bands.<br>
+You can refer to the table below on the proportion of the WIS CPF payment credited into the three accounts, according to the age bands.<br>
 <table>
 <thead>
   <tr>